marandmath/UQ_tutorial_code/README.md

 The MATLAB codebase was tested on version R2020b, while the Python codebase was tested on version 3.10.6.

 # Script Files
-The following MATLAB m-file (script) files can be found in the respective subdirectories:
+The following MATLAB m-file (script) files can be found in the respective subdirectories (the numbered sections correspond to the ones found in the Supplementary Document of the paper, which is available in the [arXiv](https://arxiv.org/abs/2408.01823#) version of this work):
 * [2.1 - Shannon's entropy](https://github.com/marandmath/UQ_tutorial_code/tree/main/2.1%20-%20Shannon's%20entropy)
   + Computing_Entropy.m
 * [2.2 - Relative entropy](https://github.com/marandmath/UQ_tutorial_code/tree/main/2.2%20-%20Relative%20entropy)